Report: EU unhappy with US response to Yahoo email scanning scandal

 Betaworks’ Voicecamp is looking to give voice-powered startups $125K each

-The European Union is not happy with the explanation provided by the US government for why its domestic spy agencies co-opted Yahoo to scan all emails of users of its webmail service during a six month period in 2015, Reuters is reporting.
+The European Union is not happy with the explanation provided by the US Government for why its domestic spy agencies co-opted Yahoo to scan all emails of users of its webmail service during a six month period in 2015, Reuters is reporting.

 The issue has potential implications for the EU-US Privacy Shield data transfer arrangement which currently enables close to 1,500 companies to authorize personal data transfers between Europe and the US.